satnaing/astro-paper/src/contents/adding-new-post.md

 There's one thing to note about headings.
 The AstroPaper blog posts use title (title in the frontmatter) as the main heading of the post.
 Therefore, the rest of the heading in the post should be using h2 \~ h6.

-This rule is not mandatory, but highly recommended for visual and SEO purposes.
+This rule is not mandatory, but highly recommended for visual, accessibility and SEO purposes.

 ## Bonus